zhiyuanhubj/Logic-RL/README.md

 | o1-2024-12-17               | 0.83 | 0.51 | 0.38 | 0.38 | 0.35 | 0.30 | 0.20 |
 | Qwen2.5-7B-Logic-RL (ours)  | 0.68 | 0.59 | 0.44 | 0.34 | 0.22 | 0.16 | 0.15 |

+Our model only used 2K training data with 400 training steps.
+More model benchmarks will be updated later this week.

 ---